rt-2/SA-ARP/README.md

 SA Advanced Role-Play is a game mode dedicated to realism and real life physical limits.
 <br>
 <br>
-Please refer to the project website for more informations: www.sa-arp.net
+Please refer to the project website for more information: www.sa-arp.net
 <br>